SAP-samples/btp-spend-analysis/Tutorial/11-Deploy-IFlows/README.md

-1. From the SAP Integration Suite homepage, click the 'Design, Develop and Operate Integration Scenarios':
+1. From the SAP Integration Suite homepage, click the **Design, Develop and Operate Integration Scenarios**:

 ![CIS Import](../images/ISuite_Import1.png)

-2. Select the 'Build and Develop Integration Content' icon from the left menu bar
+2. Select the **Build and Develop Integration Content** icon from the left menu bar

 ![CIS Import](../images/ISuite_Import2.png)

-3. In the top right of the screen, select Import
+3. In the top right of the screen, select **Import**

 ![CIS Import](../images/ISuite_Import3.png)

-4. Go to the Configure option of each integration flow with a name containing ”_1_” and change the configuration parameters like dates, APIKEY, and so forth (as shown in the screenshot below)
+4. Go to the **Configure** option of each integration flow with a name containing ”_1_” and change the configuration parameters like dates, APIKEY, and so forth (as shown in the screenshot below)

 ![CIS Import](../images/CISLane_DeployIFLOW2.png)